 Once a business has filed a Chapter 11 bankruptcy, it is allowed to operate under the management of a debtor, commonly referred to as a debtor in possession.
-The debtor in possession takes control of the business operations and is tasked with accounting for property, examining claims and employment of professionals such as accountants, attorneys, and auctioneers.
-The trustee supervises the compliance of the debtor in possession with the reporting requirements set by the court.
+The debtor in possession takes control of the business operations and is tasked with accounting for property, and examining claims and employment of professionals such as accountants, attorneys, and auctioneers.
+A trustee supervises the compliance of the debtor in possession with the reporting requirements set by the court.

-A Chapter 11 case starts at the filing of a petition in the bankruptcy court where you are a resident.
+A Chapter 11 case starts with the filing of a petition in the bankruptcy court where you are a resident.
 The petition may be voluntary or involuntary.
 A voluntary petition is submitted by the debtor, on condition that no prior bankruptcy petition was dismissed due to the debtor’s intentional failure to appear in court or comply with court orders.
-Upon filing the petition, the debtor must submit a schedule of the current income and expenditures, assets and liabilities, executory contracts, unexpired leases as well as a statement of financial affairs.
+Upon filing the petition, the debtor must submit a schedule of current income and expenditures, assets and liabilities, executory contracts, unexpired leases, as well as a statement of financial affairs.
 After the debtor has filed the petition, he automatically assumes the role of ‘debtor in possession’ and takes control of the business operations and assets during the reorganization.
 An involuntary petition is filed by creditors who meet certain requirements provided by the bankruptcy court.

-The voluntary petition includes the debtor’s tax identification number, the location of principal assets, residence and his intention to file a plan of organization.
+The voluntary petition includes the debtor’s tax identification number, the location of principal assets, residence, and his intention to file a plan of organization.
 When receiving the petition, the bankruptcy court is required to charge a $1,167 filing fee and a $500 administrative fee.
 The fee is paid to the court clerk in whole, or in installments as the court may decide.
-If the court allows payment in installments, the debtor is limited to four installments, with the final batch being not later than 120 days from the date of case filing.
+If the court allows payment in installments, the debtor is limited to four installments, with the final payment being not later than 120 days from the date of the case filing.

 Chapter 11 places the debtor in possession, with a role to perform all functions relating to the business except investigative functions and roles of a trustee.
-These functions include examining and objecting to claims, accounting for assets and filing reports as required by the court.
+These functions include examining and objecting to claims, accounting for assets, and filing reports as required by the court.
 With the court’s approval, the debtor in possession can employ professionals such as attorneys, accountants, auctioneers, and appraisers to assist in his functions.

 The trustee is required to monitor the compliance of the debtor in possession with the reporting requirements set by the court.
 If the debtor in possession fails to comply with the reporting requirements of the trustee or bankruptcy court, the trustee may file a motion to have the case dismissed or converted to another chapter of the bankruptcy code.